cirlabs/django-project-template/README.md

 $ cd project_name
 $ fab bootstrap # bootstrap project
 ```

+### Using Yeoman, Grunt and Bower (__recommended__)
+While this template works fine out the box, it's recommended you use use our yeoman generator to manage your static assets (HTML, CSS, JS).
+We built [generator-newsapp](https://github.com/cirlabs/generator-newsapp) to work in concert with this project template.
+For this to work you'll need [Node.js 0.12.x](http://nodejs.org/) or [io.js 1.2.x](https://iojs.org/).

+After running the quick start above run `fab scaffold` to install the required node.js libraries and generate the templates needed for frontend development.

 ## Deployment
 This project assumes you have an Amazon S3 bucket where you host your apps.
 They are static apps with no database calls.